The president's coming out here to talk about Libya.

 Imagine what it must have felt like to be a Democrat last November to lose and get shellacked like they did.

-Imagine what it must have felt like the house was going to be like as a place to go to work.
+Imagine what it must have felt like the House was going to be like as a place to go to work.

-They really felt they they don't doubt the Tea Party.
+They don't doubt the Tea Party.

 Tea Party instilled the fear of God in them.